FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/installation-instructions/QGIS General Tools.rst

 Path corrections may be required if the project folder was changed or moved to a new computer.
-External data links can be correct using number 1 below and the geopackage links are automatically corrected by the plugin as shown in number 3 below.
+External data links can be correct using number 1 below and the geopackage links are automatically corrected by the Plugin as shown in number 3 below.

 **Important Note:  If the ProjectName.gpkg file is still in the old path, it will be chosen automatically.**

 1. Fix the links
-   with QGIS and the FLO-2D plugin with this process.
+   with QGIS and the FLO-2D Plugin with this process.

 2. Fix the external data links with the Handle Unavailable Layers window.
 Auto find works well.
 Apply Changes to close the window.